-MKTG 438 Marketing Strategy 3
+ECON 483 Quantitative Methods for Decision Making 3

+15

+Second S emester

+MGMT 472 Conflict Management 3

-Electronic Commerce/Sch. of Business Elec.
-3
+College of Business Elective 3

 MGMT 440 Business Strategy and Policy 3

 MGMT 480 Production and Operations Management 3

-General Elective 3
+General Elective 2

-15
+14

-School of Business electives are 300-400 level courses selected from ACCT, BUAD, BUIS, ECON, FINA, MGMT, or MKTG.

-A maximum of six semester hour of calculus and computer languages courses may be used as School of Business electives.
+College of Business electives are 300-400 level courses selected from ACCT, BUAD, BUIS, ECON, FINA, MGMT, or MKTG.
+A maximum of six semester hour of calculus and computer language courses may be used as College of Business Electives.

-SCHOOL OF EDUCATION
+COLLEGE OF EDUCATION